evancperegrine/human-handbook/0-intro.md

 ## Information

+Human knowledge about most scientific and esoteric disciplines has sufficient depth and breadth that few if any individuals have a complete and detailed understanding of every aspect of any given discipline.
+Individuals and communities who push the boundaries of understanding and engineering in any given discipline may have difficulty communicating their knowledge of that discipline to individuals and communities who have not studied the expanse of that discipline as thoroughly.

+Presently, various layers of human organization are built by, around, and for those individuals and communities who are “deep in the well” to communicate information between various disciplines and laypersons.
+This exchange of information creates interdisciplinary studies, which themselves deepen and broaden the sum human knowledge of the aspects and subsets of Reality.

+As the total depth and breadth of knowledge in any particular scientific or esoteric discipline increases, advancing the boundaries of that discipline requires ever more specialized individuals using ever more advanced methods.
+Individuals who are “outside the well” of any given discipline may find that information communicated from the leading edge of a discipline acquires an unparsable amount of noise by the time the information reaches them.
+Similarly, as scientific and esoteric disciplines communicate ever-increasing amounts of information, the ratio of total signal to total noise that any given individual is exposed to continues to decrease.

+As knowledge of Reality becomes more specialized and total human knowledge increases, ever more advanced manipulations and applications of information become available to individuals and organizations.
+Various individuals and organizations have already begun to use applications of this technology to generate and manipulate various aspects of Reality for various purposes, including using information to create political, economic, and social conditions that differentially advantage particular individuals and organizations.
+As these technologies become more powerful and pervasive, individuals and organizations that have greater capacities to parse their available information streams and meaningfully apply insights from that information in various domains will have increasingly greater capacities to influence Reality.

 ## Governance

 Whatever the specific path forward from here might be, we must update the models, mechanisms, and methods we use to navigate the world.
 One very basic truth that I would like to propose is this: